PatternsTechGit/PT_AutoWrapper/README.md

 }
 ```

-## Step 3 : Update TransactionService class
+## Step 3: Update TransactionService Class

-We will be replacing `LineGraphData` with `LineGraphDataResponse` in getLast12MonthBalances returned observable type as well as in `httpClient` get request as below :
+We will be replacing `LineGraphData` with `LineGraphDataResponse` in getLast12MonthBalances returned observable type as well as in `httpClient` get request.
+Also, add the necessary imports.
+The code is given below

 ```ts
   getLast12MonthBalances(accountId?: string): Observable<LineGraphDataResponse> {